 Tuck into the food at the vineyard

-If your head starts to swim after a cheeky wine tasting at 1130 in the morning (obviously not hardcore enough for breakfast wine – Dad, I thought you had taught me better!), lunch is a welcome way to sober up a bit.
+If your head starts to swim after a cheeky wine tasting in South Africa at 1130 in the morning (obviously not hardcore enough for breakfast wine – Dad, I thought you had taught me better), lunch is a welcome way to sober up a bit.
 The food is often as exquisite as the wine – think smoked salmon slivers pepped up with crispy quinoa fritters, pea, ham and broad bean risotto drowning in a frothy butter sauce, followed by pork calzone and juicy parmentier potatoes.
 Mmmmmmmm.

 Make sure you book a deluxe picnic hamper at Boschendal, jam-packed with homegrown olives, oodles of tapas and a cheese platter alongside their scummy plonk.
 Eating it in their beautiful grounds paired with their wines is a real highlight of the trip.